val8119/minecraft_username_checker/README.md

 # Minecraft Username Checker

-Check availability of minecraft usernames via the Mojang API.
+Check availability of minecraft usernames and saves them to a text file.
 Requires NordVPN to bypass API throttling.

 Example usage: